ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer. To see other pages, use the menu.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of your child’s tumor returning.
-Understanding your child’s risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
+Understanding your child’s risk of recurrence and the treatment options may help you and your child feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, your child’s doctor will talk with you about treatment options.
-The treatment plan for recurrent Wilms tumor depends on four factors:
+The treatment plan for recurrent Wilms tumor depends on 4 factors:

 Where the cancer has returned in the body